Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fla.
 Stat. § 330.41(5)

 Effective: Oct 1, 2025First offense without video: second-degree misdemeanor (up to 60 days / $500).
-Second or subsequent offense without video: first-degree misdemeanor (up to 1 year / $1,000).
-First offense with video recording: first-degree misdemeanor (up to 1 year / $1,000).
-Second or subsequent offense with video recording: third-degree felony (up to 5 years / $5,000)
+First offense with video: first-degree misdemeanor (up to 1 year / $1,000).
+Repeat offense without video: first-degree misdemeanor (up to 1 year / $1,000).
+Repeat offense with video: third-degree felony (up to 5 years / $5,000)

 View source